 In the empty cobbled street, the anger flared up within him again.
 He pictured himself in court, defending himself on a charge of premeditated murder, and imagined what he'd be telling the judge.
 He'd denounce Méndez as inhuman, fitting in with society's rules simply so that he could be top dog, to bully, to strut about, to belittle - a man not at one with the life of Jesus - his namesake; a man neither meek nor caring about his fellow man - indeed, not a man at all.
 Above all, he, Ramón, was a father defending his daughters from the bestial attentions of this monster.

 He pulled out the gun and pointed it at the spot where Captain Méndez had orchestrated the massacre.
 "Life will go on," he reasoned.
 "Good and evil will continue to co-exist, whatever."
 He was not happy.
 There was no outcome.
 So often, such was life.
 No great dramatic gesture, no sacrifice, no clarity - just an impure compromise.
-He hid the gun, went home, and suffered.
+He put away the gun, went home and hid it, and suffered.

 This time last year: